Skip to content

 Technician cleaning and inspecting a temperature data logger before storing it in a protective case—illustrating best practices for maintaining accuracy and longevity between calibrations.

-Calibration is only half the story—regular maintenance keeps your logger accurate and extends its life.
+Calibration is only half the story—regular maintenance is what actually keeps your logger accurate and extends its working life.

 Real Tradie Story: The 3-Degree Slip-Up

-Mick, an HVAC tech from Adelaide, shared this one:
+Mick, an HVAC tech from Adelaide, shared this painful lesson with us:

-“I installed a new AC unit in a bakery and used my data logger to track the cool room’s performance.
+“I installed a new AC unit in a bakery and used my data logger to track the cool room’s performance during commissioning.
 All good on paper.
-A week later, the client called—said their dairy was spoiling.
-Turns out my logger was reading 3°C too low.
+A week later, the client called furiously—said their expensive dairy stock was spoiling.
+Turns out my logger had drifted and was reading 3°C too low.
 I hadn’t calibrated it in over a year.
-It cost me a full day and some goodwill to fix it.
+It cost me a full unpaid day and a lot of goodwill to fix the system parameters.
 Never again.”

 Top Products That Support Easy Calibration

-Looking for a reliable logger that makes calibration simple?
-These picks from HVAC Trade Supply are worth a look:
+Looking for a highly reliable logger that makes professional calibration simple?
+These picks from HVAC Trade Supply are trade-favourites:

 🔹 Testo 175 T2 Two-Channel Temperature Logger

-• Ideal for comparing duct vs. room temps
+• Ideal for simultaneously comparing supply duct vs. return air room temps.

 🔹 Tempmate-S1 Single Use USB Logger

-• Great for short-term jobs or one-off reports
+• Perfect for short-term jobs or leaving with a client for a one-off diagnostic report.

 🔹 Testo 175 H1 Temp & Humidity Logger

-• Great for mould risk assessments or comfort complaints
+• The gold standard for mould risk assessments or complex residential comfort complaints.

-👉 Browse more options here: Shop HVAC Data Loggers
+👉 Browse more diagnostic options here: Shop the Full Range of HVAC Data Loggers

 ✅ Don’t Let Bad Data Cost You

 Your data logger is only as good as its last calibration.
-If you're running diagnostics, quoting upgrades, or trying to impress a commercial client—accuracy matters.
+If you're running complex diagnostics, quoting $15,000 upgrades, or trying to impress a strict commercial client—accuracy absolutely matters.

-📊 When you can trust your readings, you can stand by your recommendations—and that’s what keeps clients coming back.
+When you can implicitly trust your readings, you can stand firmly by your recommendations—and that’s exactly what keeps clients coming back to your business.

 Previous article Why HVAC Techs Use Temperature and Humidity Loggers for AC and Refrigeration Jobs